Fife Folklore Collections Guide

 Index of All Collections

 A list of all collections, including links to finding aids and digital collections when available.
 Many collections continue to have materials added and are so noted.
-All collections are cataloged in Utah State University Libraries' online catalog and item-level finding aids are available for most collections in Archives West
+All collections are cataloged in Utah State University Libraries' online catalog and item-level finding aids are available for most collections in Archives West.

 Folk Collections 1 - 9

-Folk Collection 4 – The Austin and Alta Fife Fieldwork Collection, 1939-1979.
-This includes the Fife Mormon Collection, the Fife American Collection, and the Fife Slide Collection.
+Folk Collection 4 – The Austin and Alta Fife Fieldwork Collection, 1939-1981.

 Folk Collection 6 – Hector Lee Fieldwork Recording Collection, 1945–1947.
-The Hector Lee Collection focuses on his research into the Mormon legend of the Three Nephites, highlighted by his influential 1942 article “The Three Nephites: A Disappearing Legend” and his 1949 dissertation, The Three Nephites: The Substance and Significance of the Legend in Folklore.
+The collection focuses on his research into the Mormon legend of the Three Nephites.
 It also showcases his contributions to the Utah humanities landscape through the establishment of the Utah Humanities Research Foundation and the Utah Humanities Review.
 Additionally, the collection features recordings of Lee's storytelling, including his work on Folklore of the Mormon Country (1964), along with his publications Tales of California (1974) and Heroes, Villains and Ghosts: Folklore of Old California (1984).

 Folk Collection 7 – Brigham Young University Student Fieldwork Collection, 1968-1978.
 324 student folklore projects from upper-division courses taught by William A. Wilson at BYU.
 Topics cover diverse genres and subjects like jokes, legends, beliefs, folksongs, regional and family folklore.
 Each project includes a title page, table of contents, cover essay, and item documentation (informant, context, text, collector data).

-• USU: undergraduate student collections, 1979-2017
+- USU: undergraduate student collections, 1979-2017.

 Folk Collection 9 – The Olive Burt Collection.
 These books were purchased by USU Libraries for the Fife Folklore Archives.